abel-keya/employee_promotion_recommender/README.md

  # Problem statement:

-A determines whether an employee is due for promotion  based on the HR metrics
+A machine learning model to determine whether an employee is due for promotion  based on the HR metrics

 # Objective: